immmdreza/pixelart/README.md

    And jesus please save me as png (With respect).

 You can do many other things like iterating over rows and pixels, creating templates and more ...

+### More?

+The library aims to provide more method and type to make your life easier, some of these functionalities are:

+1. Using `MaybePixel` instead of `Pixel` in canvas allows us to [Create Templates](src/pixels/canvas/drawable.rs#L108-L179).

+2. Using [Pen](src/pixels/canvas/pen.rs#L247-L289) to play fun.

 ## Where?